-The rich North American fossil record of mammalian faunas during the Cenozoic presents the opportunity to test hypotheses for species- and community-level response to climate and environmental change over a range of temporal and spatial scales.
-My research integrates field work and specimen-based approaches with a variety of laboratory and analytical analyses to investigate ecological dynamics during past intervals of warming and landscape change in western North America.
-My work takes place in the Mojave region of southern CA, the John Day region in eastern OR, and across multiple museum collections.
-This work has many Collaborators, including several undergraduate research assistants.
+The rich fossil record of mammalian faunas during the Cenozoic presents the opportunity to test hypotheses for species- and community-level response to climate and environmental change over a range of temporal and spatial scales.
+Our research integrates field work and specimen-based approaches with a variety of laboratory and analytical analyses to investigate ecological dynamics during past intervals of warming and landscape change in western North America.
+Over the past decade, our work has taken place in the Mojave region of southern CA, the John Day region in eastern OR, and across multiple museum collections.
+At SBU, we are excited to work with the fantastic team at the Turkana Basin Institute to develop new projects in the East African Rift Zone of Kenya.

 Paleoecology of small mammals

 Rodents and other small mammals represent over half of extant biodiversity and much of the fossil record.
-In my research, I employ three primary methods for assessing species dietary ecology and morphological adaptations: stable isotope analysis, 2D-geometric-morphometric dental shape analysis, and 3D-ecometric trait analysis.
-Recent development in these methods (e.g., in situ laser ablation for isotopic sampling of very small teeth) allow us to investigate small mammals, opening up a valuable, yet underutilized, part of the fossil record.
-This work is conducted in collaboration with Rebecca Terry, Thure Cerling, David Fox, undergraduate research assistants Molly Moroz and Laura McQuarter, and with the support of the National Science Foundation-Biological Collections Postdoctoral Fellowship.
+In our research, we employ three primary methods for assessing species dietary ecology and morphological adaptations: stable isotope analysis, 2D-geometric-morphometric dental shape analysis, and 3D-ecometric trait analysis.
+Recent developments in these methods (e.g., in situ laser ablation for isotopic sampling of very small teeth) allow us to investigate small mammals, opening up a valuable, yet underutilized, part of the fossil record.

 Miocene Barstow Formation, Mud Hills, CA.